Market

 Auditors

-The present Statutory Auditors, M/s GARV & Associates, Chartered Accountants (Firm
+The present Statutory Auditors, Messrs Garv& Associates, Chartered Accountants, (Firm

-Registration No. 301094E ) were appointed as Statutory Auditors at the forty fourth
+Registration No 301094E) had been appointed as Statutory Auditors of the Company at the

-Annual General Meeting held on 15th September, 2021 to hold office till the conclusion of
+Forty fourth Annual General Meeting held on 15th September, 2021 to hold office till the

 Your Company's Statutory Auditors, Messrs GARV & Associates, Chartered Accountants